 Most of these polyphenols, bioactive tannoid principles and other compounds are not household names like vitamin C. While some, such as gallic acid have a large body of scientific research behind them, others have only recently been studied (though often with very promising results).

-Amla is one of those superfoods that, in my opinion, makes supplements formulated in a lab obsolete.
+Amla powder is one of those superfoods that, in my opinion, makes supplements formulated in a lab obsolete.
 That’s why I use this powdered whole fruit in my breakfast smoothies pretty much every day.
 It certainly seems to wakes you up and give you more energy.